-This parameter allows you to use specific keys on the keyboard to turn on the system.
-When set to [S5], the item Wake-up Key is enabled.
+This item allows you to enable or disable the use of specific keys on the keyboard to turn on the system.
 This feature requires an ATX power supply that provides at least 1A on the +5VSB lead.
-Configuration options: [Disabled] [S3] [S3/S4/S5]
+Configuration options: [Disabled] [Enabled]